 - Leave the Leash at shore, this may sound a bit counter intuitive but you don’t want your leash to get wrapped around your dog affecting his ability to balance or even swim should he or she fall off.

-Best Inflatable Paddle Boards for Dogs
+Best Paddle Boards for Dogs that are Inflatable

 Probably one of the first things you may have thought about is what about the claws?
 Can’t the easily puncture the board and you both fall spectacularly into the water?
 Well no. Inflatable Paddle Boards are not made of the same materials as pool toys.
 They are reinforced with drop stitched materials inside followed by MSL fusion composte, MSL airtight coats and a deck pad.
 I personally own an inflatable paddle board and I can tell you it is solid if pumped up to 15 PSI and above!
 Seriously you can smack against almost anything and the board will simply bounce off without any punctures.
 In many ways Inflatable paddle boards are actually more durable than hard boards because of this.
 You can read more in my article Inflatable Paddle Boards vs Hardboards.
 So the question becomes..